Alfresco/alfresco-ansible-deployment/docs/shared-contentstore.md

               options: _netdev,noatime,nodiratime,tcp,soft,intr
 ```

+It is also possible to leverage the inventory's `host_vars` file

-> The example above could be used in case of sites replicated real-time through low latency links between sites.
-That's a feature high storage vendors can offer.
+> The example above could be used in case of sites replicated real-time through
+> low latency links between sites.
+That's a feature high storage vendors can
+> offer.

 ## Dealing with permissions